FAST$^2$: an Intelligent Assistant for Finding Relevant Papers: How to Start

 \subsubsection{Datasets}

-Previously, we have created three datasets by reverse-engineering existing SLRs~\cite{yu2016}.
-The three datasets are named after the authors of their original publication source---Wahono dataset from Wahono \emph{et al.} 2015~\cite{wahono2015systematic}, Hall dataset from Hall \emph{et al.} 2012~\cite{hall2012systematic}, and Radjenovi{\'c} dataset from Radjenovi{\'c} \emph{et al.} 2013~\cite{radjenovic2013software}.
-Apart from the three created datasets, one dataset (Kitchenham) is provided directly by the author of Kitchenham \emph{et al.} 2013~\cite{kitchenham2013systematic}.
-Statistics of the fourth datasets are shown in Table~\ref{tab: stats}.
+Previously, we have created three datasets by reverse-engineering existing SLRs~\citep{yu2018finding}.
+The three datasets are named after the authors of their original publication source---Wahono dataset from \citet{wahono2015systematic}, Hall dataset from \citet{hall2012systematic}, and Radjenovi{\'c} dataset from \citet{radjenovic2013software}.
+Apart from the three created datasets, one dataset (Kitchenham) is provided directly by the author of \citet{kitchenham2013systematic}.
+Statistics of the four datasets are shown in Table~\ref{tab: stats}.
 In this paper, we use the same four datasets to evaluate different techniques.
-All the above datasets are available online at Seacraft, Zenodo\footnote{\em https://doi.org/10.5281/zenodo.837298}.
+All the above datasets are available online~\citep{fastread}.

 It is appropriate to ask why we used these four datasets and not four others?
 The answer is that, in the domain of automated support for reading the SE literature, there is very little data available for experimentation.
 We had to build three of the data sets from the last paragraph---a process that took weeks of work.
 Only after extensively advertising our technique did we receive offers of other data from other researchers (and that lead to the four datasets contributed by Kitchenham).